Undergraduate Apprenticeships

 4302 PSYCHOLOGY APPRENTICESHIP II Participants apply the scientific methods and/or data-based skills of psychology to behavioral research questions and applied psychology programs and initiatives in a faculty mentored experience.
 All participants gain experience with the skills involved in disseminating psychological research and application.
 Apprenticeship in Psychology category requirement.
 Prerequisite: PSYC 4301.
 Course may be completed up to 3 times for credit (9 credits total).

-This spring, my lab will explore topics related to the future of undergraduate psychology in the United States.
-Our work will focus on enhancing the psychology curriculum to better serve students pursuing graduate school and direct workforce entry.
-We will also examine ways to integrate technology, including AI, into psychology education while developing flexible learning paths for non-traditional students.
-Our work’s main objective is to better understand how the psychology curriculum can prepare students to tackle individual, social, and global challenges.
+This spring, Dr. Charlton’s lab will explore topics related to the future of undergraduate psychology in the United States.
+The work will focus on enhancing the psychology curriculum to better serve students pursuing graduate school and direct workforce entry.
+The lab will also examine ways to integrate technology, including AI, into psychology education while developing flexible learning paths for non-traditional students.
+The main objective is to better understand how the psychology curriculum can prepare students to tackle individual, social, and global challenges.

 My research projects tend to focus on how reflection and therapeutic writing can foster personal growth and improvement to various personality traits.
 I also study college instructor practices that encourage student learning and interest in the course content.